JonathanGrossman/python_basics/15_dictionaries.md

 ## [Adding keys to a dictionary](#adding-keys-to-a-dictionary)

+Adding a key:value pair to a dictionary is as simple as assigning a new key to a value.
 You can create dictionaries on the fly, for instance, by creating an empty dictionary saved to a variable, and adding to it as you go.

 ```python
 the_inventory = {}